-English Language is a core subject in the National Curriculum and includes a wide range of reading and writing tasks that will be a continuation and development of the kind of work pupils have been used to in English at KS3.
+English Language is a core subject in the National Curriculum and includes a wide range of reading and writing tasks that will be a continuation and development of the kind of work you have been used to in English at KS3.
 Speaking and listening activities will play an important role in accessing the texts studied.

-Assessment is in terms of students' skills in Reading, Writing and Speaking and Listening.
+Assessment is based on your skills in Reading, Writing and Speaking and Listening.